jeroenransijn/stateful-forms/README.md

     pending: false,
     success: true,
     failed: false,
+    error: false,
     status: request.status
   }
   // ... state omitted
 }
 ```

+You probably want to use `$request.error || $request.failed` in most cases.
+Technically they are slightly different.

 ## The `$response` object in the state object